We started by identifying what we already knew about water and what we wanted to find out.

 This water sample scientific investigation prompted more questions from the students about rivers and how they are formed.
 This led itself to another science investigation.
 We crumpled paper up and ‘created’ our very own mountain ranges and coloured where we thought the water would run down.

-The river is going to go down the folds of the paper - Zoe
+The river is going to go down the folds of the paper.

-The water will soak into our mountain and it will also drip down - Sophie
+The water will soak into our mountain and it will also drip down.

-Then was the fun part!
+Then the fun part!
 We sprayed our mountains with ‘rain’ and watched what happened.

 We then watched what happened to the water as more was sprayed on.

-Our investigations this week into our local waterways have focussed our student inquiries and we have started to collate our information onto padlets.
+Our investigations into our local waterways have focussed our student inquiries and we collated our information onto padlets.